JERSHA20PW13/FLY-LIKE-A-PRO/README.md

 This project enables the user to find flights when flying from a city to another.
 If a person wishes to fly from one city to another, he/she can use this project to find the feasible routes.
 The routes can be sorted by time /duration of the course of flight or based on the total fare for flying from the origin to destination.

 Implementation:
 The primary data structure that is used in this project is a graph with all of the cities as the vertices/nodes and the flight from one city to another as an edge.
 The graph is implemented as an adjacency list (linked list of linked lists).
-For searching the routes an iterative backtracking is done with the help of a stack.All of the basic data structures that are needed for the implementation of the above program such as a vector, linked list, stack, etc., has been implemented as well.
+For searching the routes an iterative backtracking is done with the help of a stack.All of the basic data structures that are needed for the implementation of the program such as a vector, linked list, stack, etc., has been implemented as well.

 Working: